 - OK, I’ve been raving about the Legacy series.
 However, there were a few points in the pacing that the absolutely delirious enjoyment almost collapsed for me.
 I’ll admit, the bulk of these instances had to do with scenes heavily laced with politics early on.
 The rest were because of a momentary skip in the timeline – I’d almost say that a piece of the story had been edited out or in, and while the story flowed smoothly into the scene, it didn’t always flow properly out of the scene.Outside of those few instances, the overall pace was well done, with a nice ebb and flow to the tension that kept the pages turning.
 I was hooked enough that I didn’t want to put the book down, and so was able to recover from the reading stumbles quickly, not quite realizing I’d hit a snag until I thought back on what I’d read.

-Overall score?
-Even with the pacing breaks, this one still gets a hearty 5 of 5 stars from me.
+Even with the pacing breaks, this one still gets a hearty 5 of 5 paws from this pukah.
 A very enjoyable read, memorable enough I know it’ll be a while before I forget the key points, but interesting enough I’m looking forward to going back and reading again to see if there’s more I couldn’t see the first time around.
 I’m inclined to think there are a couple more layers I missed, since I was so wrapped up in what was going to happen next.

 The only other quibble I have: This book is a self-contained story, but the ending leaves a whole host of other questions that I want answered.
 So, with that I have to ask “Is there going to BE a next book?”
 Addicted reader wants to know!